alexjisa/TAIFA/README.md

 >
 Description:
 >
-It is an alignment viewer in which we load the resulting BAM file as well as the GFF file of the structural annotation.
+It is an alignment viewer in which we load the resulting BAM file as well as the GFF file of the structural annotation which will be obtained later.
 >
 Link: https://software.broadinstitute.org/software/igv/